 Bethany Lee is an oil painter and stone carver residing in Washington, DC.
-She is currently focusing on small oil paintings (landscapes and still lives) from life.
-Currently available work is shown below.
+She is currently focusing on small oil landscapes from life.
 Please contact her at firstname.lastname@example.org to inquire about purchasing or commissioning an oil painting.

-To keep up-to-date on her latest work, shows, videos, and other studio happenings, follow her on Instagram
+To keep up-to-date on her latest work, shows, and other studio happenings, follow her on Instagram

 @belfineart or sign up for her email list here.

 Below is her current inventory of oil paintings.
 Email Bethany at email@example.com to inquire about purchase.